vguigues/LASPATED/README.md

 ## Model_Calibration

-Contains the source code of the Matlab, Octave and C++ functions.
+Contains the source code of the MATLAB, Octave and C++ functions.

 ## Replication